 \subsubsection{Quality evaluation results}

-The point target quality rows in Table~\ref{tab:exp3_window_summary} reported IRW in physical units after conversion from the native BP sampling grid.
-Azimuth performance was almost unchanged across the three windows.
-The azimuth IRW stayed within a narrow range.
-The azimuth PSLR also remained nearly constant.
-The narrow spread reflected stable coherent aperture formation under the common antenna length.
-The main difference appeared in range.
-W1 provided the narrowest range IRW, but it also showed substantially worse range PSLR than W0 and W2.
-The midpoint geometric resolution descriptor captured only the first order trend.
-The measured impulse response still depended on the realized sidelobe structure after finite aperture integration and discrete BP focusing.
-IRW, PSLR, and ISLR required joint interpretation rather than reliance on a single theoretical resolution measure.
+The point target quality rows in Table~\ref{tab:exp3_window_summary} report IRW in physical units after conversion from the native BP sampling grid.
+Azimuth performance is almost unchanged across the three windows.
+The azimuth IRW stays within a narrow range.
+The azimuth PSLR also remains nearly constant.
+The narrow spread reflects stable coherent aperture formation under the common antenna length.
+The main difference appears in range.
+W1 provides the narrowest range IRW, but it also shows substantially worse range PSLR than W0 and W2.
+A notable discrepancy exists between the theoretical ground range resolution and the measured range IRW.
+For W0 and W2, the theoretical value is approximately 3.1 m, yet the measured range IRW exceeds 5.2 m, corresponding to a broadening factor of about 1.7.
+The theoretical ground range resolution is a geometric bandwidth limit derived under ideal matched filtering and continuous sampling.
+The BP focusing chain introduces additional broadening from several sources.
+These include finite aperture truncation of the synthetic array, coarse output grid sampling at 15 m pixel spacing relative to a mainlobe width of approximately 3 m, range interpolation error, and residual squint variation within the integration window.
+These effects collectively widen the realized mainlobe well beyond the bandwidth limited prediction.
+The broadening is also geometry dependent.
+W0 and W2 operate at large incidence angles, where the ground range projection is more sensitive to slant range broadening and the grid discretization effect is more pronounced.
+W1 operates at a moderate incidence angle, so these projection and sampling effects are milder.
+This explains why W0 and W2 exhibit larger absolute broadening factors despite having finer theoretical resolution.
+The midpoint geometric resolution descriptor captures only the first order trend.
+The measured impulse response still depends on the realized sidelobe structure after finite aperture integration and discrete BP focusing.
+IRW, PSLR, and ISLR require joint interpretation rather than reliance on a single theoretical resolution measure.